jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 - Core fs/debugfs changes
   - Replace raw casts between debugfs_node and dentry with field accessors and getter/setter functions as much as possible

+- Investigate the `type` rule kind for transforming types more easily

 - We should easily be able to catch declaration + assignment to a debugfs function because we have both `var` and `f` (do this in addition to `= NULL`)
   - We have to be careful with this.
 In `arch/s390/kernel/debug.c` if we match `struct dentry *var = E` (`expression E;`) then it changes a random `dentry` in `include/linux/fs.h` just because it is also called `dentry`.